Great Oak Farm

 How we will protect this land

-The Town has applied for a state grant of $280,000 toward the purchase of the CR.
-The remainder of the project costs will be covered by Berlin’s Conservation Fund, private fundraising, and grants.
-A closing is tentatively scheduled for February 2018.
+The Town received a state grant of $287,000 toward the purchase of the CR.
+The remainder of the project costs were covered by Berlin’s Conservation Fund, private fundraising, and grants.

-Once the Town acquires the CR, the public will be able to access the land by way of a perimeter trail on the property.
-Public access will be included as a right in the CR.
-The trail head and parking area will sit on an abutting 1.2-acre parcel to be donated by the owner of Great Oak Farm to the Town.
+The public will be able to access the land by way of a perimeter trail on the property, opening in November 2018.
+The trail head and parking area will sit on an abutting 1.2-acre parcel that was donated to the Town of Berlin by the Bentzens.